Imaging Blackness: Poster art

-In the 1890s a new form of visual representation was introduced to America and international audiences.
+In the 1890s a new form of visual representation was introduced to American and international audiences.
 The high literacy rate at the beginning of the twentieth century caused the creation of advertising for newly animated films.
 The first forms of advertising were vividly colored crates or switchboards used to promote an upcoming film.
 Seen as a way to preview a story with visual highlights, these advertisements enticed viewers and attracted audiences to movie theatres.
 This concept created the modern day movie poster.
 The invention of the movie poster itself is attributed to a Frenchman named Jules Chéret.
 He applied a printing process called stone lithography for the creation of his poster.
 As film technology progressed, there became a need for more movie posters, and it became a standardized process used to promote every new movie.
 The General Film Company standardized the size of a film poster at 27 x 41, allowing the poster to fit within the glass casing outside theatres.
 This was called the "one sheet" poster.
 These posters included texts and images supplied by the movie production company.
 A constant dispute among associates in the production company was whether to showcase star actors on their movie posters.
 The producer's objective was to sell their product, the movie, through advertising.
 On the other hand, the stars demanded that these posters should be a reflection of them and their talents.
 Movie studios hired illustrators to produce posters that were artistic and inventive, constantly trying to find ways to appeal to the biggest audience.
-During the pre-television era of the 1950s, poster art became the typical medium for movie advertising, consisting of the desirable image of a movie star alongside text or other images explaining a part of the movie history.
+During the pre-television era of the 1950s, poster art became the typical medium for movie advertising, consisting of the desirable image of a movie star alongside text or other images explaining a part of the movie's story.

 The portrayal of Black Americans on these movie posters was very different from that of White Americans.
 American posters tended to marginalize Black presence and limit romantic images between African Americans.
 However, foreign posters showcased African Americans more and highlighted their romantic roles.

 Early American films were concerned with racial imagery.
 Some films made for Black audiences by White producers exhibited extreme racial stereotypes and caricatures.
 The "hero" of these films was often a White male of upper-class status.
 For instance, a poster for the Norman Studio-produced film Regeneration (1923) displayed a poster that was a preview for the movie but also reflected a societal stereotype.
 It showed a light-skinned White woman fearing the advanced of an intimidating dark-skinned man.
 This implied the threat of rape, which negatively portrayed the African-American man as an inherently malicious and predatory individual.
 These posters spoke to and perpetuated a social fear of Black people among White communities, and specifically a fear of Black male sexuality encroaching on the imagined purity of White women, and this dynamic and stereotype (sometimes referred to as "Mandingo") would continue on in various forms into the 21st century.